Are you confused about whose roles and whose responsibilities’ are at a wedding?

 Then this may shed some light for you on the basics but the important roles not to be missed in preparation for your wedding day …….

-It’s also a great excuse for a takeaway night and to maybe have a little get together drinky poohs with a group chat, not too much of a punch or cocktails party with that takeaway though or they will forget their roles before they even get to wake up the next day!
+What a great excuse for a takeaway night and to maybe have a little get together drinky poohs with a group chat.
+Not too much of a punch or cocktails party with that takeaway though or they will forget their roles before they even get to wake up the next day!

 Well I hope this helps and that you can allow this list to make things a little easier on organising job roles, Happy organising J x